Asadfaraz/node-express/README.md

 Query Strings added...
 Now user can filter out the projects based on thier names starting character as well as limit the number of projects they need to display.

+For middlewares I have a separate file named middles.js which has middleware examples.